Torsion invariants of complexes of groups

 In particular, since RAAG's have $\Wh=1$ and are residually finite, hence of determinant class, we have \begin{corollary} Let $A_{L}$ be a RAAG based on a $\qq $-acyclic flag complex $L$.
 Let $S$ be the vertex set of $L$.
 Then

 \end{corollary}

-Theorem \ref{t:main1} together with Corollary~\ref{c:nz} show that under hypothesis of the theorem the torsion analogue of L\"uck approximation holds.
+Theorem \ref{t:main1} together with Corollary~\ref{c:nz} show that under hypotheses of the theorem and the corollary the torsion analogue of L\"uck approximation holds.
 In particular, it holds for RAAG's.

 We now use the fact that RAAG's satisfy the Atiyah conjecture \cite{los12}.
-For $L^2$-acyclic groups which satisfy the Atiyah conjecture, Friedl and L\"uck~\cite{fl17} show that $\gt(G)$ determines a formal difference of polytopes in $H_1(G; \rr)$ (they also assumed $\Wh(G) = 1$, this was shown to be unnecessary in \cite{k20}).
-Friedl and L\"uck's motivation came from $3$-manifold topology, indeed for fundamental groups of most aspherical $3$-manifold $\d Q$, they showed that this (in this case a single) polytope is dual to the unit ball of the Thurston norm on $M$~\cite{fl17}*{Theorem 3.35}.
+For $L^2$-acyclic groups which satisfy the Atiyah conjecture, Friedl and L\"uck~\cite{fl17} show that $\gt(G)$ determines a formal difference of polytopes in $H_1(G; \rr)$ (they also assumed $\Wh(G) = 1$, this was shown to be unnecessary in \cite{k20}.)
+Friedl and L\"uck's motivation came from $3$-manifold topology, indeed for fundamental groups of most aspherical $3$-manifold $\d Q$, they showed that this (in this case a single) polytope is dual (up to scaling a by factor of $\frac{1}{2})$ to the unit ball of the Thurston norm on $M$~\cite{fl17}*{Theorem 3.35}.